thesavant42/retrorecon/README.md

 3. Use the search box and tag filters to narrow results.
 4. Add or remove tags individually or use the bulk actions.
 5. Save the current database, load another or start a new one (and give it a name) using the menu.
-You can also rename the active database from the same dropdown.
+You can also rename the active database or select from previously saved files listed under **Load Saved**.
 6. When you relaunch the app, it automatically reloads the last database you used.
 7. Save frequent tag searches with the **Save Tag** button or via the `/saved_tags` API.
 8. Adjust panel opacity and text size from the **Edit** menu or using the `/set_panel_opacity` and `/set_font_size` endpoints.